 For instance, Atlas recommends a minimum of 45-50F with sun for its asphalt shingles.

 Because IKO might have ongoing problems with sealing, it is a risk to install them unless the air temperature is at least 50F with sunny skies.
-Avoid fall and winter installation because…
+Avoid late fall and winter installation unless the installer has a manual sealing procedure in place to ensure proper sealing of shingles.

 Did you know?
 IKO’s wind warranty states in all caps: “No limited wind resistance warranty coverage for wind damage before self-sealing strips seal”.